 The truth of the matter is you may want to put a little more care into packing for your checked luggage than you would in a carry-on.
 After all, you won’t be the only one dealing with your checked-in luggage.

 We all know that perhaps our luggage isn’t handled with quite as much care once checked in as it would be in our own care.

 So, take time to secure and cushion all your makeup when checking baggage.

 Here are a few tips:

 - Make sure all liquids are in a plastic bag.
 That way if they happen to burst, it isn’t all over your clothes.
 It doesn’t hurt to keep powder products inside a bag as well!
-Powder or liquid products can be hard to clean up if something unfortunate happens.
+Powder or liquid foundation and other liquid makeup products can be hard to clean up if something unfortunate happens.

 - Any items that can break or smash, use old socks or your clothes to give them a little extra padding

-- Make sure you have the right make-up case with padding and protection.
+- Make sure you have a makeup case with padding and protection.
 It should also be one that offers a way to keep all your stuff in one place and not floating randomly around your suitcase

 Should You Pack Your Makeup in your Luggage or Carry-On?

 So, where do you put your makeup when flying?